jakeheis/Ice/README.md

 - strict: when writing `Package.swift`, should Ice reformat the file to be alphabetized

 ## FAQ

+#### Can I use Ice and SPM side by side?
+Yes!
+Because Ice is built on SPM, you can seamlessly go back and forth between `ice` and `swift` commands.

 #### Why does Ice internally use Swift Package Manager at all?
 Why not write an entirely new package manager?